claudio-silva/grunt-angular-builder/README.md

 If you are asking, then you don't ;-)

 Now, seriously, if all you're making is a small web application, then you're probably better off putting a bunch of `script` and `link` tags on the `head` of you HTML document, and fitting your code into a few javascript, HTML and CSS files.
-No need to complicated your life with all this _build_ nonsense! ;-)
+No need to complicate your life with all this _"build"_ nonsense! ;-)

 ### The case for build tools